rocky/trepanjs/doc/api/debugger.markdown

 Over time this table may grow, and the differences between this and other trepan debugger shrink.
-There is a ways to go to get this be more like gdb.
+There is a ways to go to get this be more like *gdb*.

-Afew general observtions.
+A few general observations.
 The most obvious difference is that commands that get evaluated are Javascript commands.
 So when you need to pass arguments to a debugger command you enclose it in parenthesis.
 For
 example: